modernben/forge-docs/1.0/sites/notifications.md

 - Stride
 - Slack

-Email notifications are enabled by default.
-Forge will automatically notify you by email for failed deployments.
+By default, Forge will automatically notify you by email for failed deployments.